 We recommend following google maps or checking from local the exact route to the grassland.
 Now, on entering the grassland, we saw a big board of “No Entry” by local police.
-The “No Entry” is for not taking your vehicle inside the vast grassland, plastic, alcohols.
-This is done to prevent further damage to the last standing grassland by so called humans.
+The “No Entry” is for not taking your vehicle inside the vast grassland, plastic, alcohol.
+This is done to prevent further damage to the last standing grassland by so-called humans.

 We parked our bikes outside the grassland and entered through the gate.
 The weather was pleasant and cool with early morning dew on the grass.
 For all of us, the grassland gave a much-needed welcome from the concrete jungles of Bangalore; the air was cold, fresh and soothing.
 The photography session was on, as we keep walking to the end of grassland.

-I think one can enjoy a lazy weekend here admiring the nature and in the company of cool winds.
-However please pack your garbage of foods, snacks, and other items with you and do not dispose of in around.
+I think one can enjoy a lazy weekend here admiring nature and in the company of cool winds.
+However please pack your garbage of foods, snacks, and other items with you and do not dispose of it around.